 Sendy is an Assistant Professor at the University of Modena and Reggio Emilia (Italy) and a visiting scholar in the Brain Development and Education Lab.
 She is interested in how language comprehension changes as a function of experience.
 At Stanford, she is trying to characterize functional and structural brain changes related to reading acquisition using electrophysiological (MEG) and diffusion MRI measures.

 Maya is interested in the neural bases of language learning and reading.
 After completing her PhD at Bar Ilan University, focusing on white matter correlates of reading in adults, Maya’s research at Stanford will explore reading and brain development in children with dyslexia.
 Maya aims to combine structural and functional MRI to shed light on mechanisms of brain plasticity that support reading improvement following reading intervention.

 Jamie is a PhD candidate in the Graduate School of Education’s Developmental and Psychological Sciences program at Stanford University.
-She received her B.A. in Education Sciences from the University of California, Irvine, focussing on Children’s learning and Development and received a minor in Psychology and Social Behavior.
+She received her B.A. in Education Sciences from the University of California, Irvine, focusing on Children’s learning and Development and received a minor in Psychology and Social Behavior.
 As and undergrad and postbaccalaureate, Jamie began her research as a research assistant in the Individualizing Student Instruction Lab where she assisted in the development of the OLOS classroom observation system.
 Jamie joined the Brain Development and Education Lab in July of 2020 shortly before begining her graduate studies that fall.
 Her research interests focus on the role of the visual system in reading and utilizing fMRI to study the neural underpinnings of reading.
 Jamie is particularly interested the neural processes involved in reading development in special populations (such as those who are Deaf and Hard-of-Hearing) who have difficulty learning to read.

 Wanjing Anya Ma